ubcrcc/LWT-website/index.md

 {%
   include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Research"
+  image="images/spoonful.jpg"
+  link="events"
+  title="Events"
   text=text
 %}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Learn more about our club, including why we do what we do.
+Find out more about our five committees, Fundraising, Outreach and Awareness, Humanitarian Movement, Training, and Marketing.

 {%
   include button.html
-  link="projects"
-  text="Browse our projects"
+  link="team"
+  text="Learn more about us"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"
 %}

 {% endcapture %}

 {%
   include feature.html
-  image="images/photo.jpg"
-  link="projects"
-  title="Our Projects"
+  image="images/big_logo.png"
+  link="about"
+  title="About"
   flip=true
-  style="bare"
   text=text
 %}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Learn more about some of the great people who make up the UBC Red Cross Club.
+Our team includes students from all backgrounds and years!

 {%
   include button.html
-  link="team"
+  link="people"
   text="Meet our team"
   icon="fa-solid fa-arrow-right"
   flip=true